stimulusreflex/stimulus_reflex/docs/reflexes.md

 * StimulusReflex: the name of this project, which has a JS client and a Ruby based server component that rides along on top of Rails' ActionCable websockets framework
 * Stimulus: an incredibly simple yet powerful JS framework by the creators of Rails
 * "a Reflex": used to describe the full, round-trip life-cycle of a StimulusReflex operation, from client to server and back again
-* Reflex class: a Ruby class that inherits from `StimulusReflex::Reflex` and lives in your `app/reflexes` folder, this is where your Reflex actions are implemented
+* Reflex class: a Ruby class that inherits from `StimulusReflex::Reflex` and lives in your `app/reflexes` folder.
+This is where your Reflex actions are implemented
 * Reflex action: a method in a Reflex class, called in response to activity in the browser.
 It has access to several special accessors containing all of the Reflex controller element's attributes
 * Reflex controller: a Stimulus controller that imports the StimulusReflex client library.
 It has a `stimulate` method for triggering Reflexes and like all Stimulus controllers, it's aware of the element it is attached to - as well as any Stimulus [targets](https://stimulusjs.org/reference/targets) in its DOM hierarchy
 * Reflex controller element: the DOM element upon which the `data-reflex` attribute is placed, which often has data attributes intended to be delivered to the server during a Reflex action